-What is E-invoicing?
+What is e-invoicing?

 E-invoicing is a digital solution for issuing, transmitting, and receiving invoices between suppliers and buyers in a structured electronic format.
 Mandated by the UAE Ministry of Finance (MoF), e-invoices are generated and processed in XML format, ensuring seamless data exchange between accounting systems.
 It is important to note that unstructured invoice formats such as pdf, word document, images, scanned copies and emails are not e-invoices.

-The UAE’s e-invoicing system will be implemented around the PEPPOL “5-corner” decentralized model, where the Federal Tax Authority (FTA) is positioned in the fifth corner to oversee, collect, and store e-invoices.
-Under this framework, businesses are required to engage with an Accredited Service Provider (ASP), a technology vendor officially recognized and accredited by the UAE MoF.
+The UAE’s e-invoicing system will be implemented around the PEPPOL “5-corner” decentralised model, where the Federal Tax Authority (FTA) is positioned in the fifth corner to oversee, collect, and store e-invoices.
+Under this framework, businesses are required to engage with an Accredited Service Provider (ASP), a technology vendor officially recognised and accredited by the UAE MoF.
 These ASPs act as intermediaries, facilitating the transmission of e-invoices between buyers and sellers while ensuring compliance with technical and legal standards.

 Image